slackapi/bolt-js/docs/_deployments/aws-lambda.md

 This guide walks you through preparing and deploying a Slack app using [Bolt for JavaScript][bolt-js], the [Serverless Framework][serverless-framework], and [AWS Lambda][aws-lambda].
 </div>

-When you’re finished, you’ll have this ⚡️[Getting Started with AWS Lambda app][getting-started-with-aws-lambda-app] to run, modify, and make your own.
+When you’re finished, you’ll have this ⚡️[Deploying to AWS Lambda app][deploy-aws-lambda-app] to run, modify, and make your own.

 ---